 If Your Child Snores, Ask the Doctor to Check for Enlarged Adenoids

 The adenoids are tonsil-like structures located in the back of the nose, invisible to normal methods of examination of either the nose or throat.
 When adenoids are large, children tend to mouth-breathe, and they may snore at night.
-Many children with enlarged adenoids have a “nasal” sounding voice because of obstruction.
-The eustachian tubes open into the nose very close to the adenoids, and their opening may be blocked when adenoids are enlarged.
+Many children with enlarged adenoids have a nasal sounding voice because of obstruction.
+The eustachian tubes open into the nose close to the adenoids, and their opening may be blocked when adenoids are enlarged.
 Blocked eustachian tubes are among the causes of chronic middle ear infection.
 In some cases, the doctor may recommend that your child have his

 What Should You Do About Daycare?

 For most families today, there are few, if any, alternatives to group care.
 Daycare has some health risks, but it may also have significant and lasting health benefits.
-Children who go to daycare in the first year or two of life are more likely to develop ear infections because they catch more frequent viral infections from other kids.
+Children who go to daycare in the first year or 2 of life are more likely to develop ear infections because they catch more frequent viral infections from other kids.
 However, daycare may have health benefits, as well.
 Children in daycare may be less likely to eventually develop asthma and other allergic conditions—especially if their mothers do not have asthma.